-Network Service Interface Architecture
+Network Services Framework

 Status of This Document

-This document provides information to the Grid community on the service interface between a requesting software agent and the provider software agent that offers and delivers a Network Service.
+This document provides information to the Grid community on the service interface between a requesting software agent and a provider software agent that offers and delivers a Network Service.
 It is intended to describe the processes and environment in which software agents interact to deliver the service(s).
 Representing applications or other networks, these agents may request certain services of other network agents.
 Distribution is unlimited.

 Copyright Notice